This article is part of a larger series on How to Do Payroll.

 Unemployment Insurance Tax

-Hawaii has a statewide unemployment insurance (UI) fund that provides benefits to workers who are experiencing periods of unemployment.
+Hawaii has a statewide unemployment insurance (UI) fund that provides benefits to workers experiencing periods of unemployment.
 Contributions collected from employers are used exclusively to pay benefits to unemployed workers.

-In addition to the standard unemployment rate, employers also need to pay an employment and training assessment (E&T) rate.
+In addition to the standard unemployment rate, employers also need to pay an employment and training assessment (E&T) rate of 0.01%.
 The Employment and Training program is a statewide work program that helps able-bodied adults become a part of the workforce.
 It serves the participants with assistance finding employment, gaining work experience, and with training.

-If you plan to use a payroll software, like Gusto, here are a few things you’ll want to pay special attention to as a Hawaiian employer:
+If you plan to use a payroll software, like QuickBooks Payroll, here are a few things you’ll want to pay special attention to as a Hawaiian employer:

 - Your UI rate determination will include an E&T rate (0.01%) and an experience rate.
 When entering your rate into your payroll software, pay special attention to whether or not the E&T rate is already built into its system, or if you’ll need to provide that information.